JuliaArrays/StructArrays.jl/docs/src/index.md

 x = StructArray{Foo}((adata, bdata))
 ```

-You can also initialize a StructArray by passing in a NamedTuple, in which case the name (rather than the order) specifies how the input arrays are assigned to fields:
+You can also initialize a `StructArray` by passing in a `NamedTuple`, in which case the name (rather than the order) specifies how the input arrays are assigned to fields:

 ```@repl intro
-x = StructArray{Foo}((b = adata, a = bdata))    # initialize a with bdata and vice versa
+x = Array{Foo}((b = adata, a = bdata))    # initialize a with bdata and vice versa
 ```

-If a `struct` is not specified, a StructArray with Tuple or NamedTuple elements will be created:
+If a `struct` is not specified, a `StructArray` with `tuple `or `NamedTuple` elements will be created:
 ```@repl intro
 x = StructArray((adata, bdata))
 x = StructArray((a = adata, b = bdata))
 ```

-It's also possible to create a `StructArray` by choosing a particular dimension to interpret as the components of a struct:
+It's also possible to create a `StructArray` by choosing a particular dimension to interpret as the components of a `struct`:

 ```@repl intro
 x = StructArray{Complex{Int}}(adata; dims=1)  # along dimension 1, the first item `re` and the second is `im` x = StructArray{Complex{Int}}(adata; dims=2)  # along dimension 2, the first item `re` and the second is `im`
 ```

-One can also create a `StructArray` from an iterable of structs without creating an intermediate `Array`:
+One can also create a `StructArray` from an iterable of `struct`s without creating an intermediate `Array`:

 ```@repl intro
 StructArray(log(j+2.0*im) for j in 1:10)